Home Loan Experts

 To apply for a home loan under this new policy, you will require one of these two documents:

-• One YTD payslip, covering at least two pay cycles.
+• One year-to-date (YTD) payslip covering at least two pay cycles.

 Plus, one of these documents:

-• Your latest PAYG summary from previous financial year, or
+• PAYG summary from the previous financial year, or

-• Your latest tax return and ATO Notice of Assessment (ATO NoA) from previous financial year.
+• Tax return with ATO Notice of Assessment (NoA) from the previous financial year.